Course Withdrawal Guidelines

 The College recognizes that circumstances beyond the control of the student may occasionally require a student to consider dropping a course or courses beyond the established deadlines or withdrawing to a credit load below the minimum required to be considered a full-time student.
 In the interest of fairness and equity to all students, the reasons for such withdrawals must be limited in scope.
 As such, late withdrawals or requests to reduce a course load below the minimum, are only possible in the case of (a) debilitating and documented medical or psychological conditions or (b) unanticipated and documented personal emergencies beyond the control of the student.
 Although faculty and staff may recommend that a student consider withdrawing from a course, it is the responsibility of the student to initiate and complete the process outlined below.

-The Office of Student Support and Community Standards and each student’s Student Support Advisor are available to assist students with questions about withdrawals, to help navigate this process, and to provide referrals to on-campus resources for additional support.
+The Office of Accessible Education and Student Support and each student’s Student Support Advisor are available to assist students with questions about withdrawals, to help navigate this process, and to provide referrals to on-campus resources for additional support.

 Obtaining a late course withdrawal:

-- If a student wishes to withdraw from a course after the deadline or to withdraw below the minimum course load required because of a debilitating and documented medical condition, the student should discuss their situation with the Associate Director of Student Health Support or the Director of Counseling & Psychological Services and have the them complete the Late Withdrawal Request Form.
+- If a student wishes to withdraw from a course after the deadline or to withdraw below the minimum course load required because of a debilitating and documented medical condition, the student she student should discuss their situation with the Student Health Support Coordinator at Health Services or the Director of Counseling & Psychological Services.
+If the student’s request meets the criteria, they will sign/complete the Late Withdrawal Request Form.

-- If a student wishes to withdraw from a course after the deadline or to withdraw below the minimum course load required because of an unanticipated and documented personal emergency, the student should discuss their situation with the Associate Dean of Students for Student Support and Community Standards and have the Associate Dean complete the Late Withdrawal Request Form.
+- If a student wishes to withdraw from a course after the deadline or to withdraw below the minimum course load required because of an unanticipated and documented personal emergency, the student should discuss their situation with the Associate Dean of Accessible Education and Student Support and have the Associate Dean complete the Late Withdrawal Request Form.

-- The student must submit the Late Withdrawal Request Form and a petition to the Academic Standing Committee to Donna Sevigny in Lane Hall 102.
-The petitioning form for the Academic Standing Committee can be found here.
+- The student must submit the Late Withdrawal Request Form with a petition to the Academic Standing Committee.
 The form must be submitted no later than the last day of classes (not final exams).

 - The Academic Standing Committee reviews all requests for late withdrawals and all requests to withdraw below the minimum credit load required.
 Following review, the Academic Standing Committee then emails the student as to whether the request was approved or denied.